ying-tang/help-documentation/_gettingstarted/Box-Panel.md

 5. Add a single **Rule** to the **Port** that your Virtual Machines are members of the security group.
 6. Click the **Add** button.

-To receive Internet traffic, you must also assign a **Floating IP** that routes to your machine.
+To receive Internet traffic, you also must assign a **Floating IP** address that routes to your machine.

 **To assign a Floating IP:**